Sand vs Salt

 Posted on : 30-01-2020 | By : Rohinton Gatta | In : News & Updates

-Icy driveways and walkways are something we need to contend with living in Canada.
-Your best method to avoid slips and falls is to thoroughly clear your driveway of snow and ice.
-But that isn’t always doable and living in Southern Ontario temperatures often creep up above 0C and snow and ice melt and then refreeze overnight.
+Icy driveways and walkways are something we need to contend with living in cold places.
+Your best method to avoid slips and falls is to thoroughly clean your driveway of snow and ice.
+But that isn’t always doable and living in places like Southern Ontario temperatures often creep up above 0C and snow and ice melt and then refreeze overnight.

 Salt works well in temperatures above -12C and helps to lower the freezing point of water.
 Thus preventing freezing.
 It is an inexpensive method to deal with slippery surfaces.
 Salt can be harsh on grass and shrubs so be cautious when using it around areas with lots of vegetation.

 Sanding icy areas during winter won’t help with melting or de-icing.
-It will specifically helps create traction on icy patches to prevent slipping.
+It will specifically help create traction on icy patches to prevent slipping.
 Sanding is an option for when temperatures drop below -12C.
-Be cautious to not over-sand as it can lead to clogged drains in the spring.
+Be cautious to not over-sand as it can lead to clogged drains in the spring, which cause more problems.